-Nvidia just hit record highs, but stock may still be 'cheap', says analyst
+Nvidia just hit record highs, but stock may still be 'cheap,' says analyst

 Nvidia (NVDA) stock just hit all-time highs, but one analyst argues it's still "cheap."